 Note that Missouri Farm Bureau insurance policies don’t have an option for rideshare insurance.
 That makes sense because rideshare companies like Uber and Lyft are pretty much nonexistent in rural areas.
 While Missouri Farm Bureau doesn’t have an app, the website is robust.
 You can pay the Farm Bureau online in a few clicks.

-Many things can affect your car insurance rates.
-A 19-year-old could pay almost twice as much as a 40-year-old, even if the two people had very similar situations otherwise.
+You should be aware that there are certain factors that can affect the cost of your car insurance premium.
+For example, a 19-year-old could pay almost twice as much as a 40-year-old, even if the two people had very similar situations otherwise.
 That's because car insurance companies give you a price based on the likelihood that you will cause an accident.

 You, in particular, could be the safest driver in the world, but your rate could be high because of things that are out of your control.
 Zip code, age, credit score, insurance history, driving record, and more can all affect your rates.
 That's why it's good to know what discounts you can get from a car insurance company.